 Quality Evaluation and Improvement

-AABC has developed a toolkit “Best Practices in Birth Center Regulations ” to help birth centers advocate for to remove structural barriers and address inequitable access to the birth center model of care by modernizing their birth center licensing regulations, or by introducing appropriate regulations where none exist.
+AABC has developed a toolkit, “Best Practices in Birth Center Regulations,” to help birth centers advocate for removing structural barriers and addressing inequitable access to the birth center model of care by modernizing their birth center licensing regulations or by introducing appropriate regulations where none exist.
 This toolkit provides draft regulatory language, fact sheets, and other implementation support.

-Midwifery Business Consultation has excellent resources to help with the details of implement customized business planning needs of birth center across the US.
-AABC and CABC are great with high level standard recommendations, but no direct support for your unique business needs.
+Midwifery Business Consultation has excellent resources to help with the details of implementing customized business planning for birth centers across the US.
+AABC and CABC are great with high-level standard recommendations, but no direct support for your unique business needs.
 We love helping with that aspect of the planning process.
-If you want help with getting your birth center going well on a day-to-day business operational sense, take our “How to Start a Successful Birth Center” course today!
+If you want help with getting your birth center going well in a day-to-day business operational sense, take our “How to Start a Successful Birth Center” course today!